-This is a default rule in HES 2.0 to avoid outbound spam and prevent HES outbound servers from being blacklisted by third-party Real-time Blackhole Lists (RBLs).
+This is a default rule in HES 2.0 to avoid outbound spam and prevent HES outbound servers from being denied by third-party Real-time Blackhole Lists (RBLs).
 The policies cannot be edited and they are activated by default for all domains.

 By having this policy enforced, you are assured that the chance of spamming the Internet from HES can be minimized.